-----------------------------------

 They enhance your blood pressure right away and put an excessive amount of stress on your heart and blood vessels.

-1. Sprinting, Weight Lifting, And Squash Exercise
+1. Sprinting, Weight Lifting, and Squash Exercise

 What exercises should be avoided with high blood pressure?
-The organization notes that exercises that include sprinting, weightlifting, and squash fall into this category.

-Weightlifting can cause a brief boom in blood stress.
-This increase may be dramatic, relying on how a lot of weight you carry.
+Weightlifting can cause a brief boom in blood stress, this increase may be dramatic, depending on how a lot of weight you carry.
+But, weightlifting also can have long-term advantages to blood pressure that outweigh the danger of a temporary spike for most people.

-2. Scuba Diving And Sky Diving
+2. Scuba Diving and Sky Diving

 What exercises should be avoided with high blood pressure?
-Some severe sports activities, which include Scuba diving and Sky diving, may be risky in case your blood pressure isn’t always under control.
+Some severe sports activities, which include scuba diving and sky diving, may be risky in case your blood pressure isn’t always under control.

 What are the Best Exercises for High Blood Pressure